Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/flow.md

 ## Principles

-Spacing is important, as it affects how elements are perceived as being grouped together.

 Flow defines the vertical relationship between one block and the next allowing a reader to see at a glance which things belong together and where one part of the page ends and another begins.

 ### Space and sequence